pra-navi/tp/docs/UserGuide.md

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `listPerson` : Lists all persons.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `addPerson n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a new contact named `John Doe` with the specified details.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `deletePerson 3` : Deletes the 3rd contact shown in the current contact list.

-   * `clear` : Deletes all contacts.
+   * `listTask` : Lists all tasks.

+   * `addTask t/Get Flowers n/Wedding Anniversary` : Adds a task titled `Get Flowers` with note `Wedding Anniversary` to the task list.

+   * `markTask 1` : Marks the 1st task shown in the current task list as done.

+   * `findTask Get` : Finds all tasks with the word `Get` in their title or note.

    * `exit` : Exits the app.